Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 Ollama sits below Claude Code in the diagram — must Ollama run first?

 No. The diagram is responsibility tiers, not a call chain.
-Claude Code typically uses the API; Ollama is optional L2 Inference — see § Five-layer diagram.
+Claude Code typically uses the API; Ollama is optional L2 Inference — see the L2 Ollama architecture piece and § Five-layer diagram.

 Register a GitHub Actions self-hosted runner on Cloud Mac (macOS)

 This page answered why the execution layer must exist.
 Next: labels, actions/runner, launchd, and token rotation — putting Diff and Fact on one Apple Silicon node.
-Then L1-Q03 same-host scheduling for Claude Code and CI, L1-Q04 workspace policy, L1-Q05 Mac mini vs Cloud Mac cost.
+Then same-host scheduling for Claude Code and CI, workspace isolation, and Mac mini vs Cloud Mac cost.

 Back to blog · full Cloud Mac AI Stack series